📋 Compliance & Permits Guide

 When Permits Are Required

-• Removing extensive drywall, insulation, or building materials
+• Structural demolition or replacement – Removing and replacing drywall, insulation, studs, or other building materials affected by mold.

 Common Exemptions